 Private equity firm TPG evaluating public listing - WSJ

-June 30 (Reuters) - Private equity firm TPG is considering going public through an initial public offering or a blank-check merger at a valuation of $10 billion, the Wall Street Journal reported on Wednesday, citing people familiar with the matter. (https://bit.ly/3y6zxW3)
+June 30 (Reuters) - Private equity firm TPG is considering going public through an initial public offering or a blank-check merger, the Wall Street Journal reported on Wednesday, citing people familiar with the matter.

+The buyout firm could be valued at about $10 billion, the report quoted some of the sources as saying, adding that the process was still in early stages and TPG may not opt to proceed with any deal.

+"We evaluate various strategic alternatives from time to time.
+No decisions have been made and we have nothing to announce at this time," a TPG spokesperson said in a statement.

 ((Niket.Nishant@thomsonreuters.com;))